(Disclosure: Some of the links below may be affiliate links)

 Now, you are probably thinking: How can I remember unique passwords that are long and do not use dictionary words?
 Do not worry!
 Most people cannot!

 If you have many passwords, you will need to use a password manager to help you.
 A password manager is like a safe containing passwords.
-It will contain all your passwords and will help you generate new passwords.
+It will include all your passwords and will help you generate new passwords.

 Now, a password manager will only be as safe as the master password you are choosing.
 You need to be extra careful with this master password.
-You want as many characters as you can possibly remember, ideally about 20 characters or more if you can remember more.
+You want as many characters as you can remember, ideally about 20 characters or more if you can remember more.
 And you should never write down this password!